 Different types of swimming pool surfaces require different levels of total alkalinity.
 A vinyl liner swimming pool needs the water to have a total alkalinity level of 125.
 A concrete, gunite, or fiberglass pool (or hot tub) needs a total alkalinity level of only 80.
 It is extremely important to keep the total alkalinity at these levels. they can be a little higher than this but no lower.

 If for example, the total alkalinity of a swimming pool is 200 my suggestion would be not to lower it.
 If you choose to lower the level it can be done by adding acid over the course of several days.
 It involves adding acid to lower the ph, waiting for 24hrs for it to come back up, retesting, adding more acid, waiting for 24hrs, retesting, and so on until the alkalinity is correct.
 By doing this most people bottom out their ph and alkalinity and have to add alkalinity increaser to raise everything back up.
 If this sounds like a lot of trouble and a waste of time that’s because it is.
 If the alkalinity is a little high, leave it alone.
 It won’t hurt anything.

-If the alkalinity in your pool is to low raising it is as simple as adding alkalinity increaser.
+If the alkalinity in your pool is too low raising it is as simple as adding alkalinity increaser.
 The instructions on the container will guide you on how much to add.

-Some things that can cause a drop in alkalinity are rain water entering the pool water and swimmers who don’t exit the water to go to the bathroom.
+Some things that can cause a drop in alkalinity are rainwater entering the pool water and swimmers who don’t exit the water to go to the bathroom.
 Rain can be acidic and so is urine.
-I have some customers that are farmers and they have said that some of the fertilizers they use in there fields get airborne and lower the ph and alkalinity of their pool water.
+I have some customers that are farmers and they have said that some of the fertilizers they use in their fields get airborne and lower the ph and alkalinity of their pool water.